sinharitamvaraa/customer-churn-intelligence-system/README.md

 ### 4. Highlights of the Project
--Conducted comprehensive exploratory data analysis to identify churn patterns.
+- Conducted comprehensive exploratory data analysis to identify churn patterns.
--Engineered additional features such as service usage count and tenure segmentation.
+- Engineered additional features such as service usage count and tenure segmentation.
--Built and compared multiple models including Logistic Regression, Random Forest, and XGBoost.
+- Built and compared multiple models including Logistic Regression, Random Forest, and XGBoost.
--Evaluated models using cross-validation and ROC-AUC metrics.
+- Evaluated models using cross-validation and ROC-AUC metrics.
--Identified top churn drivers influencing customer exit behavior.
+- Identified top churn drivers influencing customer exit behavior.
--Simulated financial impact of retention campaigns using projected revenue loss estimates.
+- Simulated financial impact of retention campaigns using projected revenue loss estimates.
--Structured the project as a complete end-to-end ML workflow from raw data to business strategy.
+- Structured the project as a complete end-to-end ML workflow from raw data to business strategy.